-The Company sponsors a continuing education program to help employees obtain college degrees.
-By the end of 2023, around 5,000 employees were granted subsidies and achieved higher education degrees through our continuing education program.
+The Company sponsors a continuing education program to help employees obtain higher education degrees.
+By the end of 2024, around 5,000 employees were granted subsidies and achieved higher education degrees through our continuing education program.
 In addition, the Company also provides scholarships for eligible employees to achieve postgraduate degrees.